The Faculty of Medicine launched a renewed committee structure in 2018.

 - Submit and present a regular (typically annual) written report to the entity to whom they report;

 - Participate in a review every five years by an ad hoc working group appointed by the Dean to ensure that they are current and relevant to the functioning of the Faculty;

 - Follow the Faculty of Medicine's records retention procedures; and

 - Adhere to the Faculty of Medicine procedure for clinical faculty payment for participation on standing committees.

 In general, the role of chair is to:

-- Review and announce the agenda, including indicating whether each item is for discussion, decision, or information.
+- Prepare and announce the agenda, including indicating whether each item is for discussion, decision, or information;

-- Ensure that actions, recommendations, and decisions of the committee are properly communicated to appropriate audiences, as needed.
+- Ensure that actions, recommendations, and decisions of the committee are properly communicated to appropriate audiences, as needed; and

 Further, in most cases, the chair facilitates the role of the committee by guiding the conversation towards a group decision, drawing out different perspectives, and articulating conclusions by tying discussion threads together.
 Decisions are usually made by consensus; where consensus does not emerge, the group should still unite behind the outcome of the decision process.